ComputerKWasTaken/BetterEcosystemProjectManagement/ultrascripts/planning/stateboy.md

 Warnings should be visible without repeatedly polluting story prose:

 - set `state.message` when a warning first appears or materially changes;
-- prepend a compact `[Stateboy setup: ...]` note to Context while a required condition remains unresolved;
+- append a compact `[Stateboy setup: ...]` note to Context while a required condition remains unresolved;
 - deduplicate identical messages across hooks and turns;
 - allow a higher-priority warning to replace a lower-priority one; and